scholarslab/demos/About.md

 In both the enclosure of land and the dedication of cultural production to the “public” there are implicit assumptions about who the possible beneficiaries are.
 It is no coincidence, for example, that the Disney corporation has shaped both the history of copyright in this country and benefited enormously from works that have entered the public domain.
 Similarly, within the digital humanities there has historically been an implicit assumption that putting something online is akin to making it accessible to a broad public.
 We have attempted to address these oversights and inequities in our methods throughout.

-Our mandate left us with two questions: what does it mean for work to shed its copyright status?
+Our mandate to create a digital humanities project intervening in the public domain left us with two questions: what does it mean for work to shed its copyright status?
 And how do we engage with or “reintroduce” the public domain digitally?
 We decided to focus on a single text published in 1923 and use it as a case study for educating instructors, scholars, and the general public about the different things they can do with public domain materials.
 We also wanted to offer several example projects to spark ideas for reimagining this old-but-new corpus of literature, art, music and film.
 We wanted to make our own learning transparent and available to others.
 As you can see, each of our example projects includes a tutorial describing how we made it, as well as thoughts about how instructors could incorporate such projects into the classroom.
 Perhaps the best way to sum up the project is as a big pedagogical experiment.

 *Unclosure* continues arguing that the public domain constitutes a public good.
 However, we also realize that public domain works in the United States date back to 1923 or before and reflect the culture(s) of their time.
 As works enter the public domain, they do so laden with assumptions about race, gender, and class nearly a century old.
 We do not indict these works for having been created in the past, yet we also do not want to bring these historical perspectives into the present unquestioned.
 We realized that *Unclosure* would have to instruct the public about more than their right to use public domain materials: it must also educate them about doing so thoughtfully, responsibly, and ethically.
 The public domain is about renewed circulation, but it also demands that we think about how works circulate, who can circulate, and what political and social injustices might be reinscribed by doing so.

 We wanted to create a project using only open-source software and texts readily available to the public.
 Using Robert Frost allowed us to question how “common” our cultural commons really are. *Unclosure* offers tutorials at the level of the character (typeface), short poem (translation), long poem (storymap and sound), or even the whole collection (text mining).
 These tutorials provide introductory materials to digital approaches which could be relevant to a wide range of disciplines.
 They assume no prior knowledge or experience, but mean to introduce fundamental skills and critical issues in digital humanities.
 It should be noted that we are not literature scholars.
 So we will not, for example, be examining in great detail how poetry in particular raises unique questions for digital humanities work.
 Hopefully our tutorials will offer other scholars equipped for that work the tools necessary to intervene in those areas better than we could.

-**Why** ***New Hampshire*****?**
+## Why _New Hampshire_?

 *New Hampshire* has a particularly emblematic history when it comes to copyright and the public domain.
 It is an iconic collection featuring some of Frost's most famous poems, such as “Stopping by Woods on a Snowy Evening” and “Fire and Ice.”
 In writing the title poem, he drew from the cultural commons, parodying T.S.
 Eliot’s *The Waste Land* in his use of excessive footnotes (Tuten and Zubizarreta 2000, 230).
 In 1924, the collection won him the Pulitzer Prize in Poetry and he then went on to serve as Poet Laureate for Vermont.
 The success of *New Hampshire* led Frost’s estate and publisher to [vigorously defended its copyright](https://ericwhitacre.com/music-catalog/sleep), even as the poems circulated widely through American culture from English textbooks to John F. Kennedy’s campaign speeches.
 Now, the first edition with its original font and woodcut images is entirely free to read, reuse, and reinterpret, exemplifying the life cycle of cultural production which begins and ends with the commons.
 But how common is the commons?